snapshot exercise

 How can you check to find out?

-Now take a moment to survey the principles of the proposed remedy in the second set of boxes.
+Now, take a moment to contemplate the 'How' principles that outline the proposed remedy in the second set of grey boxes below.

-How closely do they reflect your experiences, or those of your staff?
+To what extent do the 'How' principles reflect your experiences and those of your staff?

 Some MATS/Schools encounter